intel-lab-lkp/linux/Documentation/userspace-api/landlock.rst

             LANDLOCK_ACCESS_FS_MAKE_BLOCK |
             LANDLOCK_ACCESS_FS_MAKE_SYM |
             LANDLOCK_ACCESS_FS_REFER |
-            LANDLOCK_ACCESS_FS_TRUNCATE,
+            LANDLOCK_ACCESS_FS_TRUNCATE |
+            LANDLOCK_ACCESS_FS_IOCTL,
     };

 Because we may not know on which kernel version an application will be executed, it is safer to follow a best-effort security approach.
 Indeed, we should try to protect users as much as possible whatever the kernel they are using.

-To avoid binary enforcement (i.e. either all security features or none), we can leverage a dedicated Landlock command to get the current version of the Landlock ABI and adapt the handled accesses.
-Let's check if we should remove the ``LANDLOCK_ACCESS_FS_REFER`` or ``LANDLOCK_ACCESS_FS_TRUNCATE`` access rights, which are only supported starting with the second and third version of the ABI.
+To be compatible with older Linux versions, we detect the available Landlock ABI version, and only use the available subset of access rights:

 .. code-block:: c